 Turning

-Turning machines rotationally symmetric parts on a lathe, delivering accurate diameters, faces, and threads efficiently from bar or chuck stock.
+Turning creates cylindrical parts by rotating the workpiece against a cutting tool, delivering accurate diameters, bores, and threads efficiently from bar or blank.

 Overview